 1. Saute

-Put Foodi on saute mode and add olive oil, bacon and diced onions.
-Cook until bacon is cooked.
-Then turn pot off.
-Add chicken broth and deglaze pot at this time.
+Put Foodi on saute mode (without lid) with olive oil, bacon and onions.
+Cook, then turn pot off.
+Add broth and deglaze pot at this time to remove stuck on bits of food if present.

 2. Add ingredients

-Put in cut fresh green beans into pot with your broth or water (broth is better), stir.
-Season with salt and pepper on top.
+Put in green beans with your broth or water, stir and then you want to season with salt and pepper to add flavor.

 5 from 3 votes